Setting up CI

 Introduction

 Playwright tests can be run on any CI provider.
-In this section we will cover running tests on GitHub using GitHub actions.
-If you would like to see how to configure other CI providers check out our detailed doc on Continuous Integration.
+This guide covers one way of running tests on GitHub using GitHub actions.
+If you would like to learn more, or how to configure other CI providers, check out our detailed doc on Continuous Integration.

 You will learn